 The Best Cheap Computer Parts Stores

-As mentioned in the cheap PC hardware lowdown section, finding genuinely cheap PC hardware is difficult.
+Finding genuinely cheap PC hardware is difficult.
 The amount of discount usually lies in the hardware you want to buy.
 Looking for a brand new Nvidia GeForce GTX 2080?
-You will struggle to find a discount on that.
+You will struggle to find a huge discount on that.

-Thinking about picking up a slightly older GTX 980?
-There’s a strong chance one of the sites above will have it in stock with a nice discount.
+Thinking about picking up a slightly older GTX 1070?
+There’s a strong chance one of the sites above will have it in stock with a discount.

-Another way to save cash on components is to really dig down into what you want to use your computer for.
+Another way to save cash on components is to dig down into what you want to use your computer for.
 If you only need a machine for internet browsing, reading and sending email, and word processing, you can build a very cheap system , regardless of extra discounts or cheap hardware deals.

 And for more help, be sure to check out our list of things every PC builder needs for a successful build .